 Remember how I said I changed my major that semester?
 Well, this was quite the way to meet all of the new professors in my department, as many of them had heard about my bizarre situation at that point.
 I went to my new department the Monday after I discovered I had been dropped from all of my classes.
 During that time, my old department emailed me saying they could get me into one of my previous classes, but they were unable to get me into the other two classes I had in my schedule.

 For one of my classes, the professor and I met with the undergraduate coordinator to see if the class could be transferred to a neighboring classroom that had more seats, since the waitlist for the class was fairly large.
-Thankfully, this was a fairly easy thing to do, and I was able to be back in five of my classes before the end of the day.
+Thankfully, this was an easy thing to do, and I was able to be back in five of my classes before the end of the day.
 Which worked out well, because the next morning I was leaving for the ATIA Conference and it would also be the last day to add classes!

 Like it never even happened